DMC (company): Twenty-first century

 The consulting company Bernard Krief Consulting (led by Louis Petiet and now Krief Group) took over, as part of a disposal plan, the velvet activity of SAIC Velcorex in August 2008 (which was liquidated in March 2010) and the embroidery thread activity in December 2008.
 Bernard Krief Consulting appointed, as president of the new DMC SAS, the former manager Dominique Poile to whom he sold capital in 2009, in violation of the law.

 On 18 February 2009, the judicial liquidation of the old company was pronounced by the Paris Commercial Court.
 DMC shares were withdrawn from Euronext listing.
 In 2011, the plan to sell the embroidery thread activity was challenged by the filing of a complaint for fraud in the December 2008 judgment.
 In June 2016, the British investment fund BlueGem Capital Partners announced its intention to buy 100% of the capital of DMC.
 The repurchase was made in September 2016.
 In February 2019 the DMC company was acquired by the British investment fund Lion Capital.

+In September 2023, the DMC company acquired the Anchor thread brand, together with the related brands of Domino and Puppets from the MEZ Crafts Group for an undefined amount.